drdukegledhill/SimpleDT4UE/PiServer/README.md

 - Check the server logs for connection issues
 - Ensure the port is not blocked by a firewall
-- Verify client IP addresses are correct
+- Verify client hostnames are correct
 - Monitor system resources (CPU, memory)

 ## License